 Please enter your name.

-The Pediatric Otolaryngology / Head and Neck Surgery team at Cincinnati Children's Hospital Medical Center provides this glossary to help you understand words you may hear during your child's evaluation and treatment.
+The Division of Pediatric Otolaryngology - Head and Neck Surgery at Cincinnati Children's Hospital Medical Center provides this glossary to help you understand words you may hear during your child's evaluation and treatment.

 Congenital Aural Atresia

 Aural atresia refers to a failure of the ear canal to develop and open properly.
 Patients may or may not have a normal outer ear, but do not have a patent ear canal and do not have a normal eardrum.

 In many cases of microtia or aural atresia, the inner ear hearing structures have formed normally, and nerve hearing levels may be normal.
 In such cases, a child’s hearing loss will likely be conductive in nature since sounds cannot be transmitted to the inner ear efficiently.
 It is not uncommon for the middle ear structures to be affected (abnormally developed) when the external ear is affected.
 Structures such as the ear canal, the eardrum and the middle ear hearing bones are often underdeveloped, fused or absent.

 Evaluation for microtia and aural atresia often involve a comprehensive examination, audiologic testing and imaging studies (e.g., CT scan) to evaluate the middle and inner ear structures.

 Since these congenital abnormalities are usually noticed at birth, early management concepts include ensuring that a child’s hearing is normal in at least one ear (or both ears are adequately amplified) such that communication skills develop.
 Any type of hearing restoration or ear reconstruction (if desired by the family) is usually delayed until the baby is older − for functional, aesthetic and patient safety considerations.